 Correct Ways Companies Extend Job Offers to Candidates

 As a functional leader, you’ve most certainly experienced the pain of having an unfilled position within your team.
-Whether the result of business growth, a vacancy due to promotion, or a vacancy due to performance, that unfilled position has put an extra workload on you and every other member of your team for far too long.
+Whether the result of growth, vacancy due to promotion or performance, that unfilled position has put an extra workload on you and every other member of your team for far too long.

 After posting the position internally and seeking out employee referrals, perhaps you’ve engaged with a trusted and capable recruiter to identify the perfect addition to your team.
 You dedicate your time and team resources to diligently interview candidates, weaning down the pool until you have consensus on a finalist.
 Now you have to close the candidate!
 In the current candidate-driven market, extending job offers is a process every bit as important as the recruiting and interviewing itself — there is no deal until the deal is done.